deepakjois/blaze-svg/README.md

-blaze-svg is SVG combinator library, derived from [blaze-html]
+blaze-svg is a SVG combinator library, derived from [blaze-html]

 [blaze-html]: http://jaspervdj.be/blaze/